-If you have spent any time outdoor of the location in which you stay — now not always in a foreign country — do you feel you experienced that vicinity as a vacationer or as a nearby?
-Would you are saying you had any “authentic studies” there, or did you generally do “touristy” things?
+Do you realize all people who have lived and studied overseas?
+Would you want to do that, and in that case, wherein would you want to move?
+Why?
+If you have spent any time outdoors of the location in which you stay — now not always in a foreign country — do you feel you experienced that vicinity as a vacationer or nearby?
+Would you be saying you had any “authentic studies” there, or did you generally do “touristy” things?
 Why do you are saying that?

-For increasing numbers of American college students, studying overseas is a widespread a part of the university revel in.
+For increasing numbers of American college students, studying overseas is a widespread part of the university revel in.
 Whenever I open up Instagram, I see snapshots of friends posing in front of famous landmarks with witty captions approximately how they’re now not in Kansas anymore.
 But with it comes a positive set of bags: the expectancy that one’s time abroad must be “actual.”

 Students, read the whole article, then inform us:

-— Do you need to take a look at or work abroad in some unspecified time in the future?
+— Do you need to take a look at or work abroad at some unspecified time in the future?
 If sure, in which?
 And what type of experiences could you desire to have at the same time as dwelling abroad?

 — If you have already studied abroad, did you want to feel like you had virtually lived in that region, rather than feeling like a visitor?
 Do you feel that you performed this?

-— About studying abroad, the writer writes, “Some of my maximum bright reminiscences from the previous couple of months are ones in which I felt vaguely uncomfortable or out of location.”
+— About studying abroad, the writer writes, “Some of my maximum bright reminiscences from a previous couple of months are ones in which I felt vaguely uncomfortable or out of location.”
 To what degree does this resonate along with your own experiences in strange places?